Aluminum Wire in Branch Circuits

 - Aluminum is Soft – When you tighten the set screw down on an outlet or switch, the aluminum wire will actually continue to flatten out a bit over time – even after you stop torquing the screw.
 This will cause a loose connection.
 Loose connections cause arcing.
 Arcing causes fires.

 - Thermal Movement – Everything moves with temperature.
 Aluminum wire is no different.
 When the wire has electrical current flowing through it, it heats up.
 When it heats up it expands.
 The issue is that aluminum expands more than copper.
-Over time this swelling and shrinking can cause a loose connections.
+Over time this swelling and shrinking can cause a loose connection.
 Again, arcing and fire.

-- Oxidation – When aluminum wire is exposed to oxygen it oxidizes.
+- Oxidation – When the aluminum wire is exposed to oxygen it oxidizes.
 This byproduct is called aluminum oxide.
 This stuff can deteriorate the connection.

 - Corrosion – When moisture is added to the mix of aluminum wire, you get galvanic corrosion at the connections.

 I Have Aluminum Wiring in My Home!